culshoefer/codeCurriculum-gitbook/chapter1.md

 ```
 ***

 There is one more thing with types: When trying to use different types together, we get into a whole different world.
 One of the other types are so-called **strings**.
 Strings are defined as a series of characters - sounds too complicated, why not just say a series of letters/words, you say?
-Well, you see, while we as humans usually have pretty normal sentences like "Buy a house", something like "asdklfnea;sefkanfei383912rn12n52112,5.,125,21.}" is also a valid string, although it may not necessarily be what we as humans see as Strings.
+Well, you see, while we as humans usually have pretty normal sentences like "Buy a house", something like "asdklfnea;sefkanfei383912rn12n52112,5.,125,21.}" is also a valid string, although it may not necessarily be what we as humans typically use every day.

 Strings are awesome!
 Try the following:
 ```python